Bridging inequities through civic engagement and technology.

 We’re enlisting a group of student trailblazers who are interested in working in the intersection of tech and civic engagement.
 At Civic Tech Camp, you’ll be working to solve existing social issues by co-designing solutions that benefit your community.
 Project focus areas will be on the Climate Crisis, Gender Equality and Economic Empowerment.

-Open to university students and early career alums who are working in the Tech space (Software Engineering, Data Science, Product Design and Product Management.)
+Open to university students and early career alums who are working in the Tech space (Software Engineering, Data Science, Product Design and Research)

 Camp Advisory Council

 The Advisory Council behind Civic Tech Camp is composed of industry mentors, innovation consultants and tech leaders who represent a diverse expertise (ie. strategy, research, tech, policymaking, business development).
-The council’s main role is to provide a strategic vision to launch Civic Tech Camp in 2025 through planning, designing and driving the many parts of this event.
+The council’s main role is to provide a strategic vision to activate initiatives that enchance the summit experience through planning, designing and driving the many parts of this event.

 As camp advisor, your role is to: